pkese/Fable.React.Adaptive.Counter/README.md

 This is a port of a sample counter app implemented with Adaptive instead of Elmish.

-Do yourself a favor and read the great explanation by Georg Haaser and Don Syme at [FSharp.Data.Adaptive](https://fsprojects.github.io/FSharp.Data.Adaptive/)
+Read the great explanation by Georg Haaser and Don Syme at [FSharp.Data.Adaptive](https://fsprojects.github.io/FSharp.Data.Adaptive/) to understand what goes on.

 TL&DR;
 - **Changable** values are like Excel cells with raw numbers